Dental Bridges

 Final modifications, to make sure the bridge feels comfortable and operates as intended, your dentist may make a few more modifications.
 This could entail assessing your bite and making any required adjustments.

-What are the alternatives of dental bridges?
+What are the alternatives?

 Dental Implants, they provide excellent stability and support for dental restorations such as crowns, bridges or dentures.

 Partial Dentures, they consist of artificial teeth attached to a metal or acrylic base that matches the color of the gums.
-Dental bridge alternatives can be chosen based on a number of criteria, including your dentist's or prosthodontist's recommendation, your budget, your personal preferences and your oral health.
+Alternatives can be chosen based on a number of criteria, including your dentist's or prosthodontist's recommendation, your budget, your personal preferences and your oral health.
 To choose the best course of action for your unique requirements, it is imperative that you talk over your alternatives with a dental specialist.

 Who needs Dental Bridges, When you need and Why?